chimeraki/Spectral-Sparsification-Preserves-Representation-Geometry/README.md

 real_final.py contains experiments on Fashion  MNIST, Cora, and Paul 15 datasets real_synthetic.py contains experiments on synthetic SBM and geometric graphs.

+Copyright Sanjukta Krishnagopal 2026.
+Please cite appropriately if you use this code.